113ll3/Ibmclouddocscli/plugins/registry/index.md

 **Parameters**
 <dl>
 <dt>--description VALUE</dt>
 <dd>(Optional) Specifies the value as a description for the token, which is displayed when you run `bx cr token-list`.
-If your token is created automatically by IBM Bluemix Container Service, the description is set to your Kubernetes Cluster name.
+If your token is created automatically by {{site.data.keyword.containerlong_notm}}, the description is set to your Kubernetes Cluster name.
 In this case, the token is removed automatically when your cluster is removed.</dd>
 <dt>-q, --quiet</dt>
 <dd>(Optional) Displays the token only, without any surrounding text.</dd>
 <dt>--non-expiring</dt>